-Brook Street School is committed to ensure that the pupils who are taught here are provided with a broad and balanced curriculum.
-One which prepares them for their future adult life and becoming a valued citizen of our ever changing society.
+Brook Street School is committed to ensuring that the pupils who are taught here are provided with a broad and balanced curriculum.
+One which prepares them for their next stage of education, their future adult life in modern Britain and becoming a valued citizen of our ever changing society.
 We recognise the multi-cultural, multi faith and ever changing society of the United Kingdom and wish to prepare our pupils for the future.
 Since September 2014 the Department for Education has introduced a statutory duty for schools to promote British Values more actively and ensure that British Values are taught across the school.
 The five key British Values are:

-At Brook Street School these values are taught across the curriculum.
+At Brook Street School these values are taught across the curriculum but are embedded within our PSHE scheme through the Jigsaw programme and through being a Kidsafe School.
 We aim to encourage pupils to:

+The concept of having your voice heard and going with the majority view will be common to most children at a primary school and Brook Street is no exception.
 Our school council is democratically elected and regularly seeks the views of pupils on issues such as school improvement, fund raising ideas, charity events, fairness and equal opportunities.
 There are a number of local Councillors on the school’s Governing Body who regularly meet with and support the work of the school council.
-We also have a Parent Voice in school.
-Parent representatives meet regularly with the member of staff designated to parent engagement or the Head teacher to discuss ideas and concerns with the aim to strive to make our school a better place.

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, school, or the country, are consistently reinforced across the school on a daily basis.
 We present a strong message in terms of code of conduct and the importance and reasons behind these rules.
 The school has a comprehensive behaviour policy which is reviewed regularly.
+The simple but robust sanction system in place in school also serves to help children understand that there are consequences to ones actions and the importance of following the rules.
 All staff, pupils and parents sign a home /school agreement on admission to the school.
 All stakeholders are aware of their responsibilities and consequences of their actions.

 The school has close links with the local community police, PCSO’s who regularly visit and informally support the school.
 The fire service also visit the school to speak to the pupils about keeping themselves safe and acting responsibly as good citizens should.